The importance of a bank account cannot be dismissed.

 There are many benefits to a bank account but convenience is a major plus.
 If you’re conducting financial transactions without a bank account you may have experienced the hassle of a check cashing store or loading money onto a prepaid card.

 7. Money management and budgeting tools.

-8. Build a banking relationship.
+8. Build credit and a banking relationship.

 You may have a small business that could benefit from a business line of credit or loan.
 Most banks offer a variety of financial products that can benefit your goals and endeavors.
-When you build a relationship with your bank you establish a trust relationship.
+When you build a relationship with your bank you establish trust.